-Enviro-Clean operate a fleet of 24, 20 ton tippers and 4 articulated tippers capable of carrying up to 30 tons of material.
+Enviro-Clean operate a fleet of 32, 20 ton tippers and 4 articulated tippers capable of carrying up to 30 tons of material.
 Our proximity to Scotland’s major routes gives us the edge in all muck and debris shifting projects.
-Also, as we are in control of our own waste disposal site, our prices are always competitive.
+Also, as we are in control of our own recycling centre, our prices are always competitive.

 The majority of the debris we transport is disposed of under licence at our own inert disposal site in South Lanarkshire.
 To minimise our carbon footprint, other disposal sites are used depending on the location of the work.